tektoncd/dashboard/docs/extensions.md

   - the  `tekton-dashboard-display-name: Hello` annotation make the extension appear in the side nav under the `Hello` name
   - the `tekton-dashboard-endpoints: sample` annotation allows proxying requests to the extension by the Tekton Dashboard

-You can verify that the extension backend is working by hitting the path `/v1/extensions/sample-extension/sample`, it should display the `Hello Tekton Dashboard !` message.
+You can verify that the extension backend is working by hitting the path `/v1/extensions/sample-extension/sample` and checking for the `Hello Tekton Dashboard !` message.

 ![Service based extension backend](./extensions-service-based-backend.png)